jfilatow/AI-Playbook/pages/responsible-practices/security.md

 ### How to Protect Your Development Environment

-Local AI tools like Cursor and GitHub Copilot can expose you to security risks if not properly configured.
+Using local AI tools like Cursor and GitHub Copilot can expose you to security risks if not properly configured.

 **Do:**
 - Prevent local user credentials and auth tokens from being exposed to AI tools (use `.cursorignore`, `.gitignore` files)